UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 -----------------------------------------
 Use Case
 ^^^^^^^^
 `relatedItem`, with and without attributes, is used in a number of collections to express structural relationships.
+Currently, values in this XPath are displayed in both search/browse facets and the item-level metadata display.

+Justification
+^^^^^^^^^^^^^
 These relationships will be handled/expressed by default behavior in our next-gen DAMS.
 In the case of `relatedItem/abstract`, the values present should be handled at the collection level.

-Justification
-^^^^^^^^^^^^^

 XPath
 ^^^^^